Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@

 Unpublished Ph.D.
 Dissertation.

 ———.
 1967.
 "Suárez on the Reality of the Possibles."
-Modern Schoolman no. 44:29-48.
+The Modern Schoolman no. 44:29-48.

-"The first of twelve Essays which follow the introduction ("Suarez on the Reality of the Possibles") agrees with Etienne Gilson's view of Suárez as an heir to the Avicennian doctrine of the possibles, while it adds the refinement that a possible here equates with a not-impossible or with a non-self-contradictory essence.
-The key to this is provided by the Scotist doctrine that "What is not non-being, is being"(Quod non est non-ens est ens).
+Reprinted as Chapter 2 in CSS.
+"The first of twelve essays which follow the introduction ("Suarez on the Reality of the Possibles") agrees with Etienne Gilson's view of Suárez as an heir to the Avicennian doctrine of the possibles, while it adds the refinement that a possible here equates with a not-impossible or with a non-self-contradictory essence.
+The key to this is provided by the Scotist doctrine that "What is not non-being, is being" (Quod non est non-ens est ens).
 The main distillate from Suárez's teaching is a lowest common denominator concept of being which is found everywhere from mere possibles to the most actual being of God."
 (CS p.
 XI).

 "This article shows that for Francisco Suarez the core reality of possible beings is their non-self-contradiction.
 Their intrinsic claim to inclusion under the common concept of Being and the Suarezian analogy of Being resides in the fact that as non-repugnant they are not non-being.
 So understood, they are actually nothing but still more than mere beings of reason.
 Of themselves, they are eternally true and apt to be known, even if there were no God.
-Far beyond this, their reality is such that if they were not what they are, there would be no God and, ' a fortiori', none of the actual creatures which depend upon him."
+Far beyond this, their reality is such that if they were not what they are, there would be no God and, 'a fortiori', none of the actual creatures which depend upon him."

 ———.
 1969.
 "Suárez on the Analogy of Being (First part)."
-Modern Schoolman no. 46:219-249.
+The Modern Schoolman no. 46:219-249.

-"The next essay ("Suarez on the Analogy of Being") presents the ground plan of Suarezian metaphysics and gives a more detailed account of Suárez's thoughts on the formal and objective concepts of being, as well as on being as a participle and being as a noun.
+Reprinted as Chapter 3 in CSS.he next essay ("Suarez on the Analogy of Being") presents the ground plan of Suarezian metaphysics and gives a more detailed account of Suárez's thoughts on the formal and objective concepts of being, as well as on being as a participle and being as a noun.
 Coupled with this is his identification of the subject of metaphysics with the one common objective concept of being as a noun.
 This in turn is identified with what is apt to exist - what is non-contradictory of itself and what importantly excludes beings of reason.
 The basic Suarezian analogy of intrinsic attribution presupposes this common concept and works within it.
 The essay goes on to show the main program of Suárez's metaphysics, which is to treat the general concept of being and then to follow its internal demand for partition into God and creatures.
 In this, real being for Suarez is one, but neither a genus nor simpliciter simplex in the manner of Scotus.
 In creatures as well as in God, its common denominator is aptitude for existence in the sense of intrinsic non-contradiction.
 This marks the difference between possibles and beings of reason and reduces real being in the widest sense to that which is "not nothing."
 Then despite the gradation in their analogous sharing of being, God and creatures, including mere possibles, are equal in their lack of intrinsic contradiction."
 (CS p.
 XII).

 ———.
 1969.
 "Suárez on the Analogy of Being (Second part)."
-Modern Schoolman no. 46:323-341.
+The Modern Schoolman no. 46:323-341.

 Reprinted as Chapter 3 in CSS.